by Diane Linsley

 2. Now switch to the voice of self-compassion.
 Reflect back the feelings, and reassure yourself that it's normal under the circumstances.
 "I understand that you are feeling anxious.
 It's normal to feel this way.
 Lots of people feel nervous when speaking in front of groups."

 3. Reframe the situation in a positive light.
-"Your nervousness shows how much you care about people and how much you want to do a good job."
+"Your nervousness shows how much you care about people and that you want to do a good job."

 4. Give yourself encouragement.
 "You're a good person with lots of knowledge to share.
 I know you'll be fine.
 You are always learning new things and getting better at communicating with others."

-5. Express positive feelings.
-"I'm excited to have this speaking opportunity.
-I'm grateful for my job because it gives me so many opportunities for personal growth."
+5. Now switch back to speaking in the first person, and express positive feelings.
+"I'm excited to have this opportunity.
+I'm grateful for my job because it gives me lots of opportunities for personal growth."

 Notice how this seems to be a conversation between two different people.
 It starts with the "I" who is feeling fearful, followed by the person who is giving encouragement, and then ends with the "I" who is now feeling more positive.